jmdevall/opencodeplan/README.md

 - [ ] Better documentation and explanation so the community can test it
 - [ ] The algorithm is executed on another java project.
 Maybe I should create a folder within the project so that the test projects could be downloaded using git (currently I only have it in another folder locally and for each test I have to restore the repository by hand.
 - [x] Currently the repository object can only handle a single source folder for the project.
 It should be able to handle multiple source directories, for example in maven projects there is a folder src/main/java and another src/test/java.
 The changes made by the algorithm affect classes of both.
+- [ ] When starting a model in ooba with exllama, it seems that ooba exposes another different api in port 5000.
+It seems that it is the api compatible with openai.
+It would be advisable in that case to make another implementation of the rest service compatible with openai.
 - [ ] Implement the oracle.
 If it is on a maven project, you should be able to invoke it to pass the tests and pass the results of the tests to the prompt.
 - [ ] The paper in the method modifications talks about doing an "escaping object" analysis